MD & MPH Arrupe Global Scholars & Partnerships Program

 As part of this five-year training program, students will have the opportunity to obtain a Master of Public Health, which is fully funded by the Arrupe scholarship.
 Students will complete their M1 and M2 years then break to complete their MPH coursework, asynchronously.
 After the MPH year, students will continue their MD coursework in their M3 and M4 years.

-Students will travel abroad every year of medical school at one of Creighton’s international partner sites to work on scholarly projects addressing one of the sustainable development goals while improving social determinants of health.
+Students will take four immersion trips to one of Creighton's international partner sites to work on scholarly projects identified by the international partner that address development goals and improve social determinants of health.
 Scholars will work collaboratively, humbly and respectfully with international partners, using core concepts to decolonize global health, as they both contribute to their partner site and receive knowledge in return.

 International Partners